El Gran Grifón

-When El Gran Grifón arrived at Fair Isle on 27 September 1588 trying to find a haven to effect repairs, she anchored in Swartz Geo, but the tide drove the ship ashore so that she wrecked on the rocks of Stroms Hellier.
+When El Gran Grifón arrived at Fair Isle on 27 September 1588 [Old Style] trying to find a haven to effect repairs, she anchored in Swartz Geo, but the tide drove the ship ashore so that she wrecked on the rocks of Stroms Hellier.
 The crew and soldiers scrambled ashore, and were stranded on the isle for about two months before Andrew Umphray, the owner of Fair Isle, heard about the shipwrecked sailors and took Gomez de Medina to Quendale on the Shetland mainland where he stayed with Malcolm Sinclair of Quendale.
-Most of the Spanish sailors departed first for Orkney (where they are still remembered as the "Westray Dons"), and then to St Andrews and then to Edinburgh.
+Most of the Spanish sailors departed first for Orkney (where they are still remembered as the "Westray Dons") to Anstruther in Fife, and then to Edinburgh.
 50 of the men died on Fair Isle either of their wounds or starvation or exposure and were buried in the "Spaniards' Grave".
 Half of the survivors were killed when their ship en route to Spain was attacked and sent aground by Dutch gunboats alerted by the English Navy (Queen Elizabeth had only promised that they would not be molested by English ships).

 The wreck of El Gran Grifón was excavated by Colin Martin and Sydney Wignall in 1970.
 In 1984 a delegation from Spain planted an iron cross in the island's cemetery in remembrance of the sailors who had died there.